Saturday Morning Science Summer Research Program

 • Be committed to work eight full weeks in the summer and complete all of the requirements of the program

-• Be committed to presenting a research poster at the HPA Research Symposium at Baylor in January
+• Be committed to presenting a research poster at the COE Annual Summer Research Summit in June of the year following student's placement year

 How to Apply

-In order to be considered for the Summer Research Program, students must submit a complete application packet no later than the deadline set for applications.
-Incomplete and/or late applications will not be considered:
+To be considered for the Summer Research Program, students must submit a complete application packet no later than the deadline set for applications (applications sent by mail must be received in our office by the deadline).
+Applications for 2019 have now closed.
+Information for the 2020 application cycle will be available beginning early spring of 2020.

-For questions about the program or about the application process, please contact Laura Perry at email@example.com or (713) 798-8646.
+For questions about the program or about the application process, contact the Office of Institutional Diversity, Inclusion, and Equity at email@example.com or (713) 798-8646.